 Animation

 Animations are categorized into appearing and hovering effects.
-Choose your preferred one and configure it to align the animation with your expectations.
+Toggle the Animation to ON to expand its settings, choose your preferred one, and configure it to align the animation with your expectations.

 Use Case in GemPages